-Chocolate Sour Cream Cupcakes with Chocolate Buttercream Frosting and The Bahia Shrine Circus
+Chocolate Sour Cream Cupcakes with Chocolate Buttercream Frosting

 This is a great old fashioned sour cream chocolate cake.
 I paired it with a simple chocolate buttercream frosting.
 I found this recipe on the back of the Swan’s Down flour box.
 I tried this cake once before, and under baked it.
 This time though, I baked it to perfection, and it is one of the best cakes I’ve had.
 The sweetness from the brown sugar and the melted chocolate is such a great contrast to the sour cream in the cake.
 I used Giradelli chocolate for the cake so it made it extra special.
 This is another cupcake I made for our charity bakesale.
 I made one other cupcake, Alton Brown’s chiffon cupcakes, but we didn’t quite care for them.
 They are less like moist cake (what we like in a cupcake) and more like a sponge cake.
 And yes this is the last cupcake recipe for quite a while!
 Believe me, we are all over the cupcakes at our house too.

 This past weekend was very busy for us.
 I met one of the members of the Bahia Shriner’s at one of our local playgrounds.
 He was kind enough to supply us with tickets to the Bahia Shrine Circus at our local university, UCF.
 Our son got his first pony ride!
 He was so happy, that he had a fit and didn’t want to get off.